Stars reunite for ‘Princess Bride’ Democratic fundraiser

 Wikler made the case before the script reading Sunday for Wisconsin’s importance in the election as one of a handful of swing states.
 Wikler noted that while polls show Biden with a lead, four years ago Trump was also trailing and he ended up winning the state by fewer than 23,000 votes.

-The Princess Bride event came together after a staff member for the Wisconsin Democratic Party approached childhood friend Cary Elwes, who played the hero Westley in the film, about a reunion.
+The Princess Bride event came together after a staff member for the Wisconsin Democratic Party approached a friend who was a childhood friend of Cary Elwes, who played the hero Westley in the film.
+He bit at the idea of a reunion to benefit Democrats.

 Director Rob Reiner, who took on the role of the grandfather for the reading, joked Sunday that everyone who was “not dead” jumped on the idea.